Statewide Enterprises, Inc. Qualifying Criteria (revised as of January 1, 2019)

 2. Prior Rental History

 The applicant should have at least 12 months of rental history and be able to provide references such as the prior manager’s telephone number.
 We must be able to contact these references.
 Lack of rental history will add an additional security deposit of ½ month to an approved applicant.
-These additional security deposit amounts will be waived for a FICO score of 800 or above.
+These additional security deposit amounts will be waived for a FICO score of 720 or above where the applicant can prove that they never rented an apartment before.

 The applicant can have no evictions or unlawful detainer actions on their record during the past seven years.
 This would include even an unlawful detainer action without a monetary judgment.
 In general, an eviction would be an automatic rejection.